bemafred/VGR.Demo.Domain/AI-GUIDANCE.md

 - “Does this belong in Domain (truth), Semantics.Queries (query capability), or Domain.Queries (projection)?”
 - “Is this a new business concept that should be modelled in the Domain first?”
-- “Is there an existing semantic operator in `VGR.Semantics.Queries` that should be reused instead of writing raw EF?”
+- “Is there an existing semantic operator in `VGR.Semantics.Linq` that should be reused instead of writing raw EF?”

 Guessing and placing logic in the wrong layer increases entropy and violates E-Clean.